 Modern History of Cyprus

-In the period from 2007 to 2012, when other European countries were in economic decline, Cyprus seemed resilient, almost immune to the recession that was spreading across the
+In the period from 2007 to 2012, when other European countries were in economic decline, Cyprus seemed resilient, almost immune to the recession that was spreading across the Euro zone.
+In terms of growth, it was for the most part ahead of its fellow member states.

 However, the island was not spared.
 The financial crisis hit it, and hit it badly, in 2012-2013, to a great extent due to its exposure to the Greek sovereign debt crisis.
 Finally, there was no way out but to agree to the terms of a €10 billion international bailout by the Eurogroup, the European Commission, the European Central Bank and the International Monetary Fund in March 2013.
 However, only three years later in 2016, Cyprus was able to exit the bailout programme, ahead of schedule and without utilizing some 30% of the allocated funds, thanks to its strict adherence to austerity measures, reforms, and a number of privatization plans.